RoCOCO: Robustness Benchmark of MS-COCO to Stress-test Image-Text Matching Models: Robustness-Evaluation Benchmark

-To substitute a word in a caption, we need to choose which word (i.e., source word) to replace.
-First, in order to change the meaning of the caption significantly, we restrict the source words to noun.
-Among the nouns, we exclude the words whose substitution would not considerably change the meaning of the sentence.
-For example, from the caption, ``A row of motorcycles parked in front of a building'', we do not include the noun ``row'' in the source words, since the replacement of ``row'' does not meaningfully change the sentence.

-Then, we need to select one word to change among the meaningful source words (e.g., ``motorcycles'', ``front'', ``building'' in the caption above).
-To change the meaning of a caption with minimal changes to its embedding, we propose embedding-influence (EI) score that can estimate the influence of each word.
+To introduce discernable changes in the meaning of a caption, we focus on nouns for replacement.
+For effective confusion in a caption, we choose a word that has minimal impact on the embedding output.
+This idea is inspired by the common practice in which models measure similarity between the feature embedding of image and text encoders trained on image-text pairs~\cite{ref:clip_2021, ref:chen_vse_infty_2021, ref:li_blip_2022}.
+We hypothesize that even with considerable changes in the semantic meaning, the model would be confused with the original (ground-truth) caption if the feature embedding changes little.

+To estimate the influence of a word, we propose embedding-influence (EI) score.
 EI sore measures the change in embedding when the word is removed from the caption.
-Changing a word with a low EI score will not show much change in embedding compared to other words.
-Thus, similar embedding output is likely to maintain a high similarity score and confuse a model.

-To estimate the influence of each word, we measure the change in embedding when the word is removed from the caption.
-It is a classic technique in robust statistics to measure influence by estimating a change in prediction when a sample is removed~\cite{ref:Koh_Liang_2017}.
-Given a text encoder $f_T$, and a caption $C=\{c_m ~|~m=1, \cdots, M\}$ where $M$ is the number of words in $C$, the embedding-influence (EI) score of a word, $c_s$, can be defined by

-where $<,>$ denotes the dot(inner) product operation.
-A low EI score means that the embedding output of the caption without the word is similar to the original caption.
-That is, the deleted word has low influence to the embedding result for the caption.
+Given a text encoder $f_T$, and a caption $C=\{c_m ~|~m=1, \cdots, M\}$, where $M$ is the number of words in $C$, the embedding-influence (EI) score of a word, $c_s$, is defined by where $<,>$ denotes the dot (inner) product operation.
+A low EI score means that the word has little influence on the embedding output of the caption.
+Given its limited influence compared to other words, substituting this word with a different word is expected to have low impact on the overall embeddings, which may lead to confusision between the modified caption and the original (ground-truth) caption.
+We demonstrate this choice in Section~\ref{appendix:sec:inf_word}.

-Figure~\ref{fig:inf_example} shows the example of different influences of words in each caption.
-The darker the red color for a word, the greater the influence of the word.
-For each caption, we underline the noun with the highest EI score in red and the noun with the lowest one in gray.
-Since a noun such as ``umbrella'' (object) and ``man'' (subject) has seemingly important meaning, the meaning of the sentence with the noun(e.g., umbrella) replaced to another one (e.g., gun) can be changed considerably.

-However, the model can hardly recognize the change when the noun (e.g. umbrella) has the lowest EI score that does not much affect the embedding output, compared to the noun (e.g. tram) with the highest EI score.
-This makes the model still select the changed sentence as top-1, which is a false matching.
-This provides our motivation that the noun with the lowest EI score becomes a source word to be replaced by a target word chosen according to the scheme described in the next section.
-In experimental section, we empirically verify the effectiveness of EI scores.